 Patients with PBC generally exhibit hyperlipidemia characterized by a significant elevation in total cholesterol primarily due to increased levels of high‑density lipoprotein‑cholesterol (HDL‑C).
 Dose‑dependent reductions from baseline in mean HDL‑C levels were observed at 2 weeks in OCALIVA‑treated patients, 20% and 9% in the 10 mg and titration arms, respectively, compared to 2% in the placebo arm.
 Monitor patients for changes in serum lipid levels during treatment.
 For patients who do not respond to OCALIVA after 1 year at the highest recommended dosage that can be tolerated (maximum of 10 mg once daily), and who experience a reduction in HDL‑C, weigh the potential risks against the benefits of continuing treatment.

-The most common adverse reactions occurring in ≥5% of subjects taking OCALIVA were pruritus, fatigue, abdominal pain and discomfort, rash, oropharyngeal pain, dizziness, constipation, arthralgia, thyroid function abnormality, and eczema.
+The most common adverse reactions (≥5%) are: pruritus, fatigue, abdominal pain and discomfort, rash, oropharyngeal pain, dizziness, constipation, arthralgia, thyroid function abnormality, and eczema.

 Bile acid binding resins such as cholestyramine, colestipol, or colesevelam adsorb and reduce bile acid absorption and may reduce the absorption, systemic exposure, and efficacy of OCALIVA.
 If taking a bile acid binding resin, take OCALIVA at least 4 hours before or 4 hours after taking the bile acid binding resin, or at as great an interval as possible.

-Obeticholic acid, the active ingredient in OCALIVA, may increase the exposure to concomitant drugs that are CYP1A2 substrates.
-Therapeutic monitoring of CYP1A2 substrates with a narrow therapeutic index (e.g. theophylline and tizanidine) is recommended when coadministered with OCALIVA.
+Obeticholic acid may increase the exposure to concomitant drugs that are CYP1A2 substrates.
+Therapeutic monitoring of CYP1A2 substrates with a narrow therapeutic index (e.g., theophylline and tizanidine) is recommended when co‑administered with OCALIVA.